six-two/mkdocs-placeholder-plugin/docs/index.md

 - Easy to create input fields for users to change placeholder values.
 - Uses localStorage, so you (probably) don't need a cookie banner.
 Data will persistent across visits unless the user's browser is configured to clear the data (private browsing mode)
 - You can automatically add inputs for all placeholders used on a page.
+- You can edit values directly (inline editors).

 ## Versioning